Rocky Mountain spotted fever (RMSF) is a severe rickettsial infectious disease that affects your blood vessels. It is potentially fatal.

-RMSF is caused by the bacterium Rickettsia rickettsii .
-It is carried by the American dog tick and the Rocky Mountain wood tick.
-When an infected tick bites a human, the disease is passed through the skin into the bloodstream.
+RMSF is caused by specific rickettsial bacteria.
+The American dog tick and the Rocky Mountain wood tick carry these bacteria.
+It passes to humans when an infected tick bites the skin.
+The bacteria can then pass into the bloodstream.

 Factors that increase your chance of RMSF include:

-The first symptom of RMSF is a sudden high fever.
-It often occurs within 1-14 days after a tick bite.
-Other symptoms may include:
+The first symptoms of RMSF often occur within 2-14 days after a tick bite and may include: